aimms/how-to/C_Examples/index.rst

 * AIMMS-style application examples including an end-user UI
 * Practical examples, including references to the articles on which each example is based

-Each example is stored in a separate folder containing:

-* An ``about.txt`` or ``description.txt`` file that briefly describes the model or functionality illustrated in the example
-* An ``.aimms`` file which listing the main project and all library folders included in the example
-* An ``.ams`` file containing the model source describing the AIMMS model

-The examples projects can only be opened in AIMMS 4.0 (or higher) through the ``.aimms`` file.
-To get an overview of the underlying optimization model you can also directly view the ``.ams`` model source file.

-All examples are `on github <https://github.com/aimms/examples>`_ and can be downloaded in one :download:`AIMMS examples master file <https://github.com/aimms/examples/archive/master.zip>`.
-Or, you can clone the entire repository.

-You can browse our examples by category:

 .. grid:: 3
    :gutter: 2